D3V-MY7H-P1NK/Unit14-Assignment-B/README.md

 4. After you have gotten 4 questions correct you move onto the next math operation.

-5. If you get 3 questions wrong you lose a try point in the corner of your screen.
+5. If you get a questions wrong you lose a try point in the corner of your screen.
 If you hit 0 the game ends and you need to try again.